oceanprotocol-archive/OEPs/4/README.md

 ## Motivation

 The goal of this document is to describe the responsibilities and architecture of an Ocean AGENT node.
+Also referenced as PROVIDER in some documents.

 In the Ocean network, AGENTS implement a variety of behavior that contribute data services to the network.
-For example: AGENTS can provide services such as data sets, algorithms, storage, computational power, service curation, verification, market makers and so on.
+For example: AGENTS can provide access to services such as data sets, algorithms, storage, computational power, service curation, verification, market makers and so on.

 AGENTS need to be able to talk to each other as well as to the network KEEPERS.